Tim Raines (2017)

 Raines was traded to the Chicago White Sox on December 23, 1990.
 He played with the White Sox from 1991 through 1995.
 In 1991, he batted .268 with 163 hits, 51 stolen bases, and 50 RBIs in 155 games.
 He continued to have discipline at the plate in 1991, walking 83 times and striking out 68 times.
 The following year, he batted .294 with 162 hits, 45 stolen bases, 54 RBIs, and 48 strikeouts to 81 walks in 144 games.

 Raines suffered a thumb injury in 1993 that limited his playing time to 115 games.
-His stolen base numbers dropped starting that year.
+His stolen base numbers dropped significantly starting that year.
 He finished the season with 127 hits, 21 stolen bases, 54 RBIs, 35 strikeouts to 64 walks, and a .306 batting average.

 In the 1994 strike shortened season, Raines batted .266 with 102 hits and 52 RBIs in 101 games.
 The following season, his last one with the White Sox, he batted .285 with 143 hits, 25 doubles, 67 RBIs, and 52 strikeouts to 70 walks in 133 games.